Judger0716/DBFinalProject/README.md

 --修复了一些bug

---Add background image for all interfaces.
-Adjust the location and size of all the windows.
+--Added a background image to the user interface and repositioned the window.

---Delete the function for admin to lengthen users' borrowing time.
+--The function of lengthening borrow time is deleted.

---Users can check their basic information now.
+--Allows users to view their basic information, including information other than password ciphertext.

---Logical bugs fixed.
+--Fixed some logical bugs.

 ### The Back End 后端